 Cape Cod/Martha’s Vineyard Bike Tour Itinerary

-Sunday we are welcomed to Cape Cod by Bill O’Connell the friendly and extremely talented innkeeper at the Palmer House Inn in Falmouth.
-The inn is a delightful Victorian property perfectly situated in the tree lined historic district…and only a 4 minute walk from all the wonderful shops, galleries and restaurants of Falmouth.
+Sunday we are welcomed to Cape Cod by the innkeepers at the Palmer House Inn in Falmouth.
+The inn is a delightful Victorian property perfectly situated in the tree lined historic district … and only a 4-minute walk from all the wonderful shops, galleries and restaurants of Falmouth.
 In the evening we gather for the short stroll to one of the area’s finest restaurants followed by a friendly get together in the common areas of the inn.

 Rejoining the bike path we cruise along the Sound before cycling into the historic seaside village of Woods Hole.
 Here you will want to wander around the village.
 This was once a wealthy whaling town as evidenced by the many handsome 19th-century estates and the still-bustling commercial harbor.
 There are several nice shops to visit before we continue to bike northerly to our excellent lunch under the umbrellas at Dana’s Café.